paulinaljy/Assignment6/README.md

    view1.setVisible(true);
    view2.setVisible(true);

+6) Create two players using the GamePlayer object, either a HumanPlayer or MachinePlayer with a strategy:
+   GamePlayer player1 = HumanPlayer(model, 1);
+   GamePlayer player2 = MachinePlayer(model, new FillFirst(), 2);

-6) Instantiate a new PawnsBoardGUIController with the model and two views and call play game on the controller:
+7) Instantiate a new PawnsBoardPlayerController for each GamePlayer and call playGame on each controller:
+   PawnsBoardPlayerController controller1 = new PawnsBoardPlayerController(model, player1, view1);
-   PawnsBoardGUIController controller = new PawnsBoardGUIController(model, view1, view2);
+   PawnsBoardPlayerController controller2 = new PawnsBoardPlayerController(model, player2, view2);
-   controller.playGame();
+   controller1.playGame();
+   controller2.playGame();

-6) Call the desired move, either place a card on the board or pass:
+8) Human Players: Once it's your turn, select the desired move, either place a card on the board or pass:
-    - to place: call placeCardInPosition with the card index, row, and column
+    - to place: select a cell and card on GUI and press "enter" key
-      EX: model.placeCardInPosition(0, 1, 1);
-    - to pass: call pass();
+    - to pass: press "space" bar
-      EX: model.pass();

 KEY COMPONENTS:
-- PawnsBoardTextualView: Displays and updates the textual view of the board based on the model
 - PawnsBoardModel: Manages the board and keeps track of the state of the game
     - Has game play behaviors, including starting the game, placing a card, passing, performing the influence effect of placing a card, getting a cell at a specific board position, setting the